Thefrank/freebsd-port-sooners/README.md

 ## Where is...?:
 - Jellyfin.
 Please use the repo here: https://github.com/Thefrank/jellyfin-server-freebsd
+  - This is also in ports for AMD64

 ## Updates
 Open a ticket if I fall behind on something.